balzack/databag/README.md

 Databag is a self-hosted messaging service.
 Notable features include:
 - Public-private key based identity (not bound to any blockchain or hosting domain)
 - End-to-end encryption (the hosting admin cannot view sealed topics)
+- Audio and Video Calls (enabled with separate relay server)
 - Federated (accounts on different nodes can communicate)
 - Topic based threads (messages organized by topic not contacts)
 - Lightweight (server runs on a raspberry pi zero v1.3)